• About

 Ghana’s Minister for Communications, Digital Technology and Innovation, Hon.
 Samuel Nartey George

-He said representatives of the two parties met and worked together during discussions held at the Alisa Hotel.
-The bill that has been signed is the new bill because the old bill expired when the Akufo-Addo government ended,
+He disclosed that representatives of the two parties met and worked together during discussions held at the Alisa Hotel.
+The bill that has been signed is the new bill because the old bill expired when the Akufo-Addo government ended.

 Mr Manuribe maintained that the final version of the bill was drafted and amended through cooperation between members of both the NPP and NDC.
 He described the process as a bipartisan effort aimed at producing legislation that reflected concerns raised by multiple stakeholders while preserving its primary objective.